landelare/ue5coro/Docs/Implicit.md

 * Async coroutines will immediately resume when the coroutine completes, on the same thread that it completed on.
-* Latent coroutines can only await other coroutines on the game thread, but they will react to cancellations within one tick, as usual.
+* Latent coroutines can only await other coroutines on the game thread.

 In either case, awaiting a coroutine that has already completed is instant, and synchronously continues on the caller thread.